kubemq-io/docs/docs/tutorials/concepts.md

 The KubeMQ Rest/Websocket server exposes port 9090 by default and can be set via environment variable `REST_PORT`.

-The kubeMQ Rest/Websocket can be secured by providing the TLS certification and key.
+The KubeMQ Rest/Websocket can be secured by providing the TLS certification and key.

 Setting the Rest/Websocket TLS secured server via the following environment variables: